tariq7R1X/namaste-react/README.md

 - import { Component } from "/path";

 ## useState:
-- Whenever a state variable changes, **React** will render component.
+- Whenever a state variable updates, **React** will re-render component.